Updated September 29, 2021

 A dynasty trust is a special kind of trust that allows you to pass wealth on to your descendants.
 These trusts can allow a family to save on estate tax or transfer tax across generations while also protecting assets from a variety of situations.

 Are you interested in creating a dynasty trust?
-These five steps will help you get started.

 - Consult with an Attorney